mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Absolutely not.
 This was Liffa's idea."

-"I apologize if I seem doubtful, but this is not the sort of idea thi would think of."
+"My apologies if I seem doubtful, but this is not the sort of idea thi would think of."

 "Melna, these are dark times.
 Thi knows it.
 Now we all know it.
 We need more selfless heroes like hae who transcend the law and the bureacracy to do the things that we cannot wait for."